mengelhard/mmci_applied_ds/quizzes/block1.md

   - True
   - False
 5. The following strategies can be used to protect against model overfitting, except:
-  - Testing on independent validation sets
+  - Evaluating performance on data not used during training
-  - Testing on data from different populations or time periods
+  - Evaluating performance on data from different populations or time periods
-  - Penalizing non-zero parameters when learning a model
+  - Penalizing model parameters to prevent them from becoming too large
-  - Ensuring that models are complex enough to represent the data
+  - Creating models with as many features (i.e. covariates) and parameters as possible
   - All of the above are valid

 *from Chen and Asch*